SAP-samples/teched2023-XP160/exercises/exercise1/README.md

 > **Note** - If you get an error message here, this means, that you might not have completed the steps before correctly.

-In the next step we will see how Terraform will apply the `plan` to your infrastrucure.
+In the next step we will see how Terraform will apply the `plan` to your infrastructure.
 Type-in the following commands and hit the `return` key:

 ```bash
 terraform apply